IRTF-HRPC/draft-guidelines/draft-guidelines.md

 Explanation:
 Security is not a single monolithic property of a protocol or system, but rather a series of related but somewhat independent properties.
 Not all of these properties are required for every application.
 Since communications are carried out by systems and access to systems is through communications channels, security goals obviously interlock, but they can also be independently provided. {{BCP72}}.

-Typically, any protocol operating on the internet can be the target of passive attacks (when the attacker can access and read packets on the network); active attacks (when an attacker is capable of writing information to the network packets). {{BCP72}}
+Typically, any protocol operating on the Internet can be the target of passive attacks (when the attacker can access and read packets on the network); active attacks (when an attacker is capable of writing information to the network packets). {{BCP72}}

 Example:
 See {{BCP72}}.